pietrovalese/VPR_2026/README.md

 # VPR_2026

-Visual Place Recognition (VPR) project for the 2026 course/year.
+Visual Place Recognition (VPR) project for the Machine Learning for Mathematical Engineering 2026 course.

 ## Cloning the repository